pglez82/npm-tutorial/README.md

 ```
 The ^ symbol means that this package will be updated (when available) until there is a major version (in this case until 2.0.0 release).
 Check this [discussion](https://stackoverflow.com/questions/22343224/whats-the-difference-between-tilde-and-caret-in-package-json) for further information.

-We can always update our node_modules directory (or create it if we've just cloned the project) executing `npm install`
+We can always update our node_modules directory (or create it if we've just cloned the project).
+There are multiple ways to do that:
+* `npm install`.
+Will install all the packages of `package.json`.
+It will try to use the specific versions in `package-lock.json`.
+* `npm update`.
+If we have specified versions as *^1.1.6*, it will try to update the versions accordinly and then it will rewrite both `package.json` and `package-lock.json`.
+* `npm ci`.
+Installs the package versions in `package-lock.json`.

+A good explanation of the diffference between these commands is in this [post](https://stackoverflow.com/a/53594050/2828454)

 The next part are the scripts.
 This is very important part as it allow us to start the application, build a release version, etc.
 ```